Spartronics4915/developers_handbook/commands_subsystems/subsystems/README.md

 that you create *private* instance variables for any important actuators or sensors in your subsystem.
 The most important thing to include in every subsystem is any motors that the subsystem controls, especially for the drivetrain.
-Safety protocols *will* kick in if you are not sending instructions to your motors (RobotDrive Output Not Updated Often Enough).
+Safety protocols *will* kick in if you are not sending instructions to your motors
+(RobotDrive Output Not Updated Often Enough).
 In addition, having easy access to critical sensors makes your code more concise and easy to read.

-You can initialize these variables in the subsystem's constructor, or you can initialize them when they are declared.
+You can initialize these variables in the subsystem's constructor, or you can initialize them where they are declared.

 See the next page for detailed discussion of some of the example files provided in this repository.